K. L. Chishi

-K. L. Chishi born on 1st January 1944, is an Indian politician from Indian National Congress.
+K. L. Chishi (born 1st January 1944) is an Indian politician from Indian National Congress (INC).
 He was the founder chief of the Nationalist Democratic Movement, a political party in the Indian state of Nagaland.
+He served as Chief Minister of Nagaland in 1990 for 28 days before resigning from office.

+Elections

-He served as Chief Minister of Nagaland in 1990 for 28 days after which he resigned from office.
-He successfully contested state elections (2008) from Dimapur-I constituency (Dimapur) under Indian National Congress party.
-He left Indian National Congress to join Bharatiya Janata Party in January 2018.
+He successfully contested the 2008 Nagaland Legislative Assembly election from Dimapur-I constituency (Dimapur) under the INC. He left the INC to join Bharatiya Janata Party in January 2018.
 He rejoined Indian National Congress on 14 March 2019.